 Mark Jenks is senior vice president of Airplane Programs for Boeing Commercial Airplanes, overseeing the 737, 747, 767, 777 and 787 production programs.
 His focus is on ensuring production stability as the company deals with unprecedented challenges in the current environment.
-In October 2020, Jenks was named to a two-year assignment leading Boeing’s Program Management Process Council, during which he also will serve on the Boeing Executive Council.
+In October 2020, Jenks was named to a two-year assignment leading Boeing’s Program Management Operations Council, during which he also will serve on the Boeing Executive Council.
 In this role, he will bring a heightened focus on Program Management discipline from the early stages of program development through the efficiency breakthroughs that can be achieved in mature programs.

 Previously, Jenks served as vice president and general manager of the 737 program and Renton site.
 Earlier, Jenks served as vice president and general manager of the New Mid-Market Airplane (NMA) program, leading all aspects of development ranging from the business case to definition of the production system, airplane configuration and services offering.